 A Shared Management Concept

 The FBI established the CJIS Advisory Process to obtain the user community’s advice and guidance on the development and operation of all of CJIS Division programs.
 The philosophy underlying the advisory process is one of shared management; that is, the FBI along with local, state, tribal, and federal data providers and system users share responsibility for the operation and management of all systems administered by the FBI for the benefit of the criminal justice community.
 The CJIS Advisory Process consists of two components, the Working Groups and the Advisory Policy Board.

-Currently, the CJIS Division is responsible for managing the following programs administered by the FBI for the benefit of local, state, tribal, federal, and foreign criminal justice agencies:
+The CJIS Division manages the following programs administered by the FBI for the benefit of local, state, tribal, federal, and foreign criminal justice agencies:

 - Next Generation Identification (NGI)

 - National Instant Criminal Background Check System (NICS)